 Debt cancellations prompt the issuance of a 1099-C in most cases.
 When a debt is canceled, no money is actually made by the individual.
 But the IRS does treat it as taxable income.
 This occurs when a creditor who is owed by a person cancels all or a part of a debt that is outstanding.

-The credit card company or lending institution sends the 1099-C out after the balance on the credit card, loan or other financial obligation does not have to be paid back anymore.
+The credit card company or lending institution sends the 1099-C out after the balance on the credit card, loan, or other financial obligation does not have to be paid back anymore.
 It shows the amount of debt canceled which may need to be reported on a tax return.
 This varies depending on the individual tax situation.

-If your credit card company (or other lending institutions) no longer requires you to pay your outstanding balance, it may send you Form 1099-C to report the amount of debt it cancels and you may need to report this amount on your tax return.
+If your credit card company (or other lending institutions) no longer requires you to pay your outstanding balance, it may send you Form 1099-C to report the amount of debt it cancels, and you may need to report this amount on your tax return.

 Other Things to Know About 1099

-Since the IRS considers any 1099 payment as taxable income, you are required to report your 1099 payment on your tax return, meaning you still need to report you 1099 payment even if I did not receive a 1099 Form.
+Since the IRS considers any 1099 payment as taxable income, you are required to report your 1099 payment on your tax return, meaning you still need to report you 1099 payment even if you did not receive a 1099 Form.

 Don't assume you're off the hook for reporting income if you don't receive a Form 1099 by February.
 They can come as late as April and the IRS will track if 1099 was received and not reported using the taxpayer's social security number.

 If you forget to report 1099, the IRS will send you a computer-generated letter billing you for the taxes.

 Even if you don't receive a Form 1099 you expect, you don't need to ask for it, just report the amount of income on your tax return and the IRS will have no problem with that.